apache/camel-kamelets/tests/camel-kamelets-itest/src/test/resources/avro/README.md

 The test verifies the proper Avro serialization and deserialization of Avro.

 The test uses two Pipes that interact with each other.
-The first binding `json-to-avro` periodically creates a test data event as Json and applies the `avro/binary` data type using the schema in [User.avsc](User.avsc).
+The first binding `avro-binary-source-pipe` periodically creates a test data event as Json and applies the `avro/binary` data type using the schema in [User.avsc](User.avsc).

-The binary Avro data is then sent to a Http webhook sink that references an Http endpoint that is provided by the 2nd binding `avro-to-log`.
-The `avro-to-log` binding provides the Http service and deserializes the binary Avro data using the same User schema.
+The binary Avro data is then sent to a Http webhook sink that references a Http endpoint that is provided by the 2nd binding `avro-deserialize-pipe`.
+The `avro-deserialize-pipe` binding provides the Http service and deserializes the binary Avro data using the same User schema.
 The deserialized data is printed to the log output.

 The test starts both Pipes and is able to verify the proper log output as an expected outcome.